10 Superfoods to Eat During Pregnancy

 What it’s got: This oily fish is an excellent source of omega-3 fatty acids and protein.

 Why it's good for both of you: Forget about preordering Baby Einstein DVDs to give baby a brain-boost— just incorporate salmon into your diet over the next nine months.
 The omega-3 fatty acids (aka DHA and EPA) in fish help baby's brain to develop, and higher levels of DHA in newborns have even been associated with higher IQs, advanced motor skills and fewer neurological problems later on.
-Omega-3s are good for the development of baby's eyes, too, and salmon is also a great source of lean protein for mamas-to-be.
+Omega-3s are good for the development of baby's eyes, too, and salmon is also a great source of lean protein for moms-to-be.
 Worried about seafood?
 Salmon's low in mercury and considered safe for expectant moms, but limit your intake to two servings of six ounces or less each week to be safe.
 Just not feeling fish right now?
 Snack on walnuts and almonds.